Mdot-com/Mdot-com.github.io/index.md

   <h3>Hydrodynamic Mass Estimates for R136a1</h3>
   <img src="/assets/images/R136a1_model.png" alt="R136a1 hydrodynamic model">
   <p>
-    Sabhahit, Vink &amp; Sander (2025) computed the first hydrodynamically consistent non-LTE atmosphere models for WNh stars in R136 and R144, empirically and theoretically deriving mass-loss rates and wind speeds.
-They constrained R136a1’s present-day mass at ~233 M⊙—a key benchmark for VMS physics :contentReference[oaicite:1]{index=1}.
+    <a href="/publications/#sabhahit2025">Sabhahit, Vink &amp; Sander (2025)</a> computed the first hydrodynamically consistent non-LTE atmosphere models for WNh stars in R136 and R144, empirically and theoretically deriving mass-loss rates and wind speeds.
+They constrained R136a1’s present-day mass at ~233 M⊙—a key benchmark for VMS physics.
   </p>
 </div>